 Dirt Dogs Theatre Co. proudly presents Season 3

 Local high-school seniors and aspiring playwrights, Addison Antonoff, William Miner, and Carter A. Prentiss are the prizewinners of the DDTCo. inaugural Student Playwright Festival.
-Each playwright is awarded a $500 scholarship and is paired with a Houston based playwright as a mentor who will work in tandem to fine-tune the plays and prepare them for production.
-The students will be guests of honor as their plays are performed at the MATCH – Midtown Arts & Theater Center Houston on June 6, 2018.
+Each playwright was paired with a Houston based playwright as a mentor who worked in tandem to fine-tune the plays and prepare them for production.
+Each student received a $500 scholarship and were guests of honor as their plays were performed at the MATCH – Midtown Arts & Theater Center Houston on June 6, 2018.

 Addison Antonoff, a senior at The High School for the Performing and Visual Arts, presents her ten-minute play, The Mother, The Son, and The Holy Deli.
 This laugh-out-loud look at antisemitism within a Christian-centric community features Mary, the stereotypical Jewish mother, berating her son over the dangers of his lifestyle.

 MENTOR: Doug Williams

 William Miner, a senior at The Kinkaid School, describes his play, Insomnia as the story of James, a 10-year-old boy suffering from anxiety and insomnia, who is tormented nightly by two demons...and this is the night it ends.

 Carter A. Prentiss, a senior at Dulles High School in Fort Bend County, debuts his play Cassandra about a conversation between two college boys that begins when one—an aspiring journalist—writes about sexual assault.
 Questions are asked, but the answers are not always what we want to hear.